LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 For examples of how to write unit tests, check the `tests` folder or the `testing` example in the `examples` folder in the Logtalk distribution.
-Most of the provided examples also include unit tests.
+Most of the provided examples also include unit tests, some of them with code coverage.

 Parameterized unit tests can be easily defined by using parametric objects.